IBM/ibm-satellite-storage/config-templates/redhat/local-volume-block/4.6/README.md

    - In next page click on `Display Token`
    - Under `Log in with this token` the `oc login --token=XXXX ...` will be displayed, copy the command and execute on your local system

+    **Note** The target cluster version should be 4.6.X to use the local-volume-block version 4.6 template.

 3. Add label to the worker nodes, one with additional disk
    - Get the nodes
      ```